schlarpc/SeriousCast/README.md

 although Windows users may need to get an
 [OpenSSL binary](https://www.openssl.org/related/binaries.html).

-Additionally, a (non-crippled) copy of ffmpeg is required for the stream muxing.
+An experimental HTTP Live Streaming server is being implemented using Flask, in `flask_server.py`.
+Flask is not required to run the SHOUTcast server.

 ## Setup